 Short Review– This isn’t a romance; it’s a revenge story.
 Everyone is miserable.
 I can recognize the genius of the writing, but the subject material is too violent and evil for me to enjoy reading it.

+Extensive Review- Plot: I love this plot structure.
+It really keeps you guessing, and there is always something happening and some circumstance that is changing for the characters.
+The relationships between the characters drive the story, and every little detail in the dialogue points to some deep emotion under the surface.
 There is also a lot of violence, some of which made me nauseated to read about.
 There is a lot of verbal abuse, emotional abuse, and physical abuse.
 There is murder and revenge and illness and lies and betrayal and hatred and spite and conceit and every kind of evil!
 It’s exhausting.

 Guy Montag is a fireman, burning illegal books and the homes where they are found.
 His world falls apart when he meets a girl with big ideas who teaches him to stop and relish life, and an old professor who teaches him about a past when people were allowed to think for themselves.
 Continue reading →